 The attractiveness of ebullated-bed hydrocracking as a technology solution for refiners has been enhanced by the recent trend for greater vacuum residue (VR) feed processing flexibility, which leads to improved refinery crude diversification economics.Ebullated-bed hydrocracking is a long-established technology, with improved designs providing conversion of > 85% (540°C+) of very refractive VR feeds with high contaminant metals and Conradson carbon residue (CCR) contents.
 Since ebullated-bed hydrocracking was commercialized in the 1960s, 16 units have been built.
 In the last four years, the technology’s popularity has led to another 7 units which are now under construction & startup.

 A Customized Approach to Catalyst Development

 Shell currently operates both types of ebullated-bed unit licensed technologies: Axens’ H-OilRC and Chevron Lummus Global’s LC-FINING technology.
-Additionally, we have more than 40 years’ experience in ebullated-bed catalysts and currently supply customized catalysts to both H-OilRC and LC-FINING units.
+Additionally, Shell Catalysts & Technologies has more than 40 years’ experience in ebullated-bed catalysts and currently supplies customized catalysts to both H-OilRC and LC-FINING units.